Charley's experience in tax matters helps him craft creative and individualized solutions for his clients.

 Charley prepares all types of filings with the IRS and state tax agencies, including letter rulings and tax returns.

-Charley represents individuals concerning potential liability for taxes owed by others, including state sales taxes and taxes withheld from pay checks but not paid over to the IRS or to state departments of revenue.
+Charley represents individuals and entities concerning potential liability for taxes owed by themselves and others, including state sales taxes and taxes withheld from pay checks but not paid over to the IRS or to state departments of revenue.

 News & Insights

 Charley has spoken at continuing education programs on various business and tax topics, most recently on state tax issues, entity choices for new businesses, not-for-profit corporation issues, and not-for-profit and charitable issues.